-Foothill College Financial Aid Outreach invites you to join us during the first week of the fall term in a celebration of Constitution Day commemorating the birthday of our government on September 17, 1776.
-Please visit the Student Services Building (8000) to view replicas of the U.S. Constitution.
-Another replica of the constitution may be viewed at the Middlefield Campus.
-The Financial Aid Office will also be distributing pocket guides to the U.S. Constitution; please stop by our office (Room 8100) during the week of September 16th to pick up your free copy.
+Foothill College Financial Aid Outreach invites you to join us in a celebration of Constitution Day commemorating the birthday of our government on September 17, 1776.
+Please visit the Student Services Building (8100) to view a replica of the U.S. Constitution.
+The Financial Aid Office will also have available to distribute pocket guides to the U.S. Constitution; please stop by our office (Room 8100) during the week of September 15th to pick up your free copy.

 One of the main purposes of Constitution Day is to ensure that students in our country gain an increased knowledge and appreciation for this valuable and important document of freedom.
 We invite you to test your knowledge of the constitution by taking the “Constitution IQ tests” at www.constitutionfacts.com.
 You may also wish to visit an interactive exhibit, “Centuries of Citizenship: A Constitutional Timeline” at www.constitutioncenter.org/timeline.

 FASCINATING FACTS ABOUT THE U.S. CONSITUTION (from www.constitutionfacts.com)